-That a leaf may be perennial or decidous is the result of an adaptation of the plant to the environtment and it depends fundamentally on the climatic conditions where the plant grows and of the peculiarities of the soil where it is rooted.
+That a leaf may be perennial or deciduous is the result of an adaptation of the plant to the environment and it depends fundamentally on the climatic conditions where the plant grows and of the peculiarities of the soil where it is rooted.

 It doesn’t make any sense that a beech (Fagus sylvatica) or a chestnut tree (Castanea sativa) go on maintaining the leaves on them when, because of the environmental conditions, they cannot absorb the nutrients of the floor, since this is usually frozen.
 These trees enter in a phase of winter rest and allow their leaves fall.

-In the mediterranean forests the process is different.
-Let us take, for example, the case of an evergreen oak (Quercus ilex) The evergreen oak is a characteristic perennial tree of these forests, so it has small leaves, covered with a waxen cuticule that provides them a hardened texture, which is known as sclerophyllous.
+In the Mediterranean forests the process is different.
+Let us take, for example, the case of an evergreen oak (Quercus ilex) The evergreen oak is a characteristic perennial tree of these forests, so it has small leaves, covered with a waxen cuticula that provides them a hardened texture, which is known as sclerophyllous.

 How are plant leaves in the Mediterranean climate?

 Plants of Mediterranean climates usually have small and perennial leaves, while in more humid and cold ones are usually bigger and deciduous.
 Small leaves are the adaptation to a climate with strong solar radiations, to economize water.